WARNING: This fact may startle you:

 After every meal and drink, plaque takes the opportunity to produce acid, attacking your smile.
 Research has shown chewing sugar-free gum after every meal can protect your smile because it increases the quantity of saliva, which neutralizes the acid.
 The natural ingredient, Xylitol, helps to prevent cavity-causing acid from being produced!
 Look for gums or mints that have 100% Xylitol.

-Practice these four tips daily and schedule your check ups with our hygienist Betsy in Redmond to keep your smile healthy for a lifetime!
+Practice these four tips daily and schedule your check-ups with our hygienist Betsy in Kirkland to keep your smile healthy for a lifetime!

 Do you have any questions?